telerik/CodeSnippetsAndTemplates/README.md

 # CodeSnippetsAndTemplates
-This repository includes mainly custom shortcut code snippets and some templates for the Telerik and Kendo UI controls/widgets
+This repository includes mainly custom shortcut code snippets and some templates for the Telerik and Kendo UI controls/widgets.

+To check all Telerik AJAX controls that have custom shortcuts available, check [Create Sample markup snippets for all Telerik controls](https://github.com/telerik/CodeSnippetsAndTemplates/issues/3) issue.

 ## What are the "snippets" and how to use them